kode54/dumb/COMPILING.md

 * CMAKE_BUILD_TYPE sets the build type (eg. Release, Debug, RelWithDebInfo, MinSizeRel).
 Debug libraries will be named libdumbd, release libraries libdumb.
 * BUILD_SHARED_LIBS selects whether cmake should build dynamic or static library.
 On by default.
 (On=shared, OFF=static)
 * BUILD_EXAMPLES selects example binaries.
 Note that example binaries require argtable2 and SDL2 libraries.
 On by default.
+* BUILD_ALLEGRO4 enables allegro 4 support libraries to be built.
+On by default.
+* USE_SSE enables or disables SSE instructions usage.
+On by default.
 * You may also need to tell cmake what kind of makefiles to create with the "-G" flag.
 Eg. for MSYS one would say something like `cmake -G "MSYS Makefiles" .`.

 ## 2. Visual Studio